 After, open the lid and add the dry wood if you want to smoke it more.
 Please leave it to light up partially and then close the lid.
 I always strongly suggest investing in a chimney starter.

-After making the fire, the chimney is an important aspect for ensuring that you do not have bad smoke cooking your food.
+After making the fire, the chimney is essential to ensure that you do not have much smoke cooking your food.

-Always keep the chimney open when cooking to allow every bad smoke escape from the smoker.
+Always keep the cooking chamber lid open when cooking to allow the lousy smoke to escape from the smoker.

 5. Use the dampers to control fire